Posts tagged: mapping

 17 August 2015 0

 We very recently published a paper that brings together a lot of the internet mapping work that we’ve been doing: Graham, M., S. De Sabbata, and M. A. Zook.
 (2015) “Towards a Study of Information Geographies: (im)mutable Augmentations and a Mapping of the Geographies of Information.”
 Geo: Geography and Environment, doi:10.1002/geo2.8.
-(HTML version here) A more… Read More »
+(HTML version here) A more… Read More: Towards a study of information geographies.
+Here is our full… »